nexiality/documentation/release/nexial-core-v3.0.changelog.md

 - create error log when exception ocurrs to help improve RCA.
 - update mail configuration, including `nexial.mailHeader` and `nexial.mailFooter` information at the end of each script execution.
+- Added **NEW** command line option [`-subplan`](../userguide/BatchFiles#nexial) to execute specific worksheets/subplans of a test plan which is only available for single plan execution.

 ### [Nexial Interactive](../interactive)